Buddhism and Hinduism: Liberation

 Both Buddhism and Hinduism teach a similar goal of liberation or spiritual enlightenment from the cycle of rebirths (samsara).
 Both religions accept that the escape from the cycle of rebirths or samsara is the highest goal of the spiritual life.
 In both religions, this liberation is considered the complete end of rebirth or reincarnation.
 In Hinduism, this liberation may be called moksha, nirvana, or kaivalya; and in Buddhism it may be called vimoksha (Pali: vimokha), nirvana (Pali: nibbana) or bodhi (awakening).
 Both Hinduism and Buddhism use the term Nirvana (or Nibbana in Pali language) for spiritual liberation, which literally means 'blowing out' or 'quenching'.
 The term is pre-Buddhist, but its etymology is not essentially conclusive for finding out its exact meaning as the highest goal of early Buddhism.

-Both religions also venerate the liberated beings who have attain the goal of spiritual liberation.
+Both religions also venerate the liberated beings who have attained the goal of spiritual liberation.
 Buddhism calls liberated beings either arhats or Buddhas (awakened ones).
 In Hinduism, liberated beings are commonly called jivanmuktas, though the term nirvana is also used.
 The term "Buddha" is also used in some Hindu scriptures.
 In the Vayu Purana for example, the sage Daksha calls Shiva a Buddha.

 Language

 Sanskrit, the ancient Indian language, is the liturgical language of the Vedic traditions and the primary language of the Vedas, Upanishads, and other Hindu texts.

 Early Buddhist texts were written in Pali.
 However, Buddhism also adopted Sanskrit, especially the Mahayana and Vajrayana branches, and became more prominent as it spread across India.
-The transition to Sanskrit from Pali is noted through the production of Mahayana sutras, such has Prajnaparamita Sutras and Lotus Sutras.
+The transition to Sanskrit from Pali is noted through the production of Mahayana sutras, such as the Prajnaparamita Sutras and Lotus Sutra.

 Sanskrit as a common language enabled Hindu and Buddhist philosophers to cross-pollinate ideas, as seen by the Upanishadic influence on early Buddhist thought.